GitauHarrison/notes/2fa_flask.md

 The 2fa Team
 ```

-A text version of the email template
+A text version of the email template.

 #### Creating Migration Repository